MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web/Web.md

 ## Open files on the web

-Normally, when you open a file, you'll use the specific file-type connector to open that file, for example, the JSON connector to open a JSON file or the CSV connector to open a CSV file.
-However, if the file you want to open is located on the web, you must use the Web connector to open that file.
+Normally when you open a local on-premises file in Power Query Desktop, you'll use the specific file-type connector to open that file, for example, the JSON connector to open a JSON file or the CSV connector to open a CSV file.
+However, if you are using Power Query Desktop and the file you want to open is located on the web, you must use the Web connector to open that file.
 As in the local case, you'll then be presented with the table that the connector loads by default, which you can then either Load or Transform.

 The following file types are supported by the Web Connector: